2023 Indigenous Peoples’ Retreat FAQ

 What is the weather like at the center?

 Nights and mornings during the summer can be chilly (40s-50s).
 Days can be quite warm (70s-80s).
 Also, please remember that because of the high elevation of the property, the sun is very intense.
 Frequent and unexpected afternoon thunderstorms are also likely during the summer months (July and August).
 Packing rainproof or resistant footwear will ensure your comfort.

 What are the accommodations like?

 Please note there is no electricity to any accommodations at the retreat center.
-Guests will be placed in either a casita, yurt or the hermitage cabin.
+Guests will be placed in either a casita, yurt, tent cabin or the hermitage cabin.
 Please let us know if you require an accommodation that is closer to the main retreat common areas.